lvdpoel/MSc_thesis/03_model_optimization/README.md

 4. ```seq_backw_feat_sel_sbfs``` performs SBFS on the pre-selected features, for all three datasets.
 This results in a dataframe with all obtained metrics, for every subset of features that was run.
 5. ```analyse_metrics_sbfs``` analyses these metrics, and creates a plot visualizing the results.
 Based on this, the optimal features are chosen.
 6. ```hyperparam_tuning``` uses these optimal features to perform hyperparameter tuning in a grid-mannered way, with GridSearchCV.
+Again, this is done for all models separately.
 This results in the optimal hyperparameters.